jonathanchu/dotfiles/config/fisher/github.com/edc/bass/README.md

 Regular bash scripts can be used in fish shell just as scripts written in any language with proper shebang or explicitly using the interpreter (i.e. using `bash script.sh`).
 However, many utilities, such as virtualenv, modify the shell environment and need to be sourced, and therefore cannot be used in fish.
 Sometimes, counterparts (such as the excellent [virtualfish](http://virtualfish.readthedocs.org/en/latest/)) are created, but that's often not the case.

-Bass is created to make it possible to use bash uilities in fish shell without any modification.
+Bass is created to make it possible to use bash utilities in fish shell without any modification.
 It works by capturing what environment variables are modified by the utility of interest, and replay the changes in fish.

+You might not need Bass for simple use cases.
+A great simple alternative (suggested by @jorgebucaran) is to just use `exec bash -c "source some-bash-setup.sh; exec fish"`.

 # Installation

 Bass is compatible with fish versions 2.6.0 and later.

-## Manual
+## Manually

 Use the Makefile.